 About our frames

 We love glasses and we love our current frame selection.
 We have around 700 frames at Featherston Street and 330 in our Molesworth Street practice.
-If you haven't been in for a year or two, more recent arrivals include Lara D',
+If you haven't been in for a year or two, recent arrivals include Face a Face, Wolf Eye Wear and Lara D',

-David Beckham and Jimmy Choo.
-Our stock has an emphasis on quality European design -William Morris from the UK, Anne & Valentin
+.
+Our stock has an emphasis on quality European design - Anne & Valentin

-, Face & Cie and LaFont from France, Lara D, Blackfin
+, Face A Face and LaFont from France, Lara D, Blackfin

 and Mad in Italy from (yes, you guessed it) Italy, Dutz from Holland, Falvin